kozodoi/website/_pages/teaching.md

 permalink: /teaching/
 ---

-I am involved in teaching DS/ML-related courses and supervising MSc dissertations on the [Chair of Information Systems](https://www.wiwi.hu-berlin.de/en/Professorships/bwl/wi/personen-en/nikita-kozodoi-m-sc/nikita-kozodoi-m-sc) at the Humboldt University of Berlin.
+I am involved in teaching DS/ML and supervising MSc dissertations at the [Chair of Information Systems](https://www.wiwi.hu-berlin.de/en/Professorships/bwl/wi/personen-en/nikita-kozodoi-m-sc/nikita-kozodoi-m-sc) at the Humboldt University of Berlin.
 This page summarizes my teaching activities.

 ---

-# COURSES
+# Courses

 ## Business Analytics and Data Science (MSc)